valaphee/valaphee/README.md

 # Hi there 👋

 I'm Valaphee.
-A Software Developer, which kinda specialized on Network-related Development.
+A Software Developer, which kinda specialized on network-related Development.

 Here is a overview of all open source projects I did so far: